 The results of brutal competition complicated by materialism are in.
 Whether or not we personally experience scarcity, this is a globally scarce moment that calls for compassionate intention, frugality, efficiency, and ingenuity.
-Someone living in New York, where over 11,000 children under the age of 6 live in the shelter system, need not visit Yemen or Ghana to see the child’s deprivation brought by cruel generations-old socioeconomic practices that truly serve the financially wealthy child no better than the financially poor child.
+Someone living in New York, where over 11,000 children under the age of 6 live in the shelter system, need not travel to see the child’s deprivation brought by generations-old socioeconomic practices that serve the financially wealthy child no more than the financially poor child.

 This “being the change”, a true transformation of the individual toward truly radical solutions to collective ills—rebellion in the purest sense.
 Rebellion as honesty, compassion, and kindness.
 Rebellion as the ability to see one’s own propensity for ignorance and refrain from ignorance.
 To see one’s own propensity for greed and refrain from greed.
 To see one’s own propensity for hatred and refrain from hatred.
 Rebellion as the ability to practice compassion toward oneself and all others by thought, word, and hand that every expression and exchange display and promote compassion with kindness.